sincngraeme/simplug.nvim/README.md

 require("simplug").setup({
-    plugin_dir = "plugins"      -- location to load plugin configs from (can also be passed to the load function) always_update = false       -- whether or not to always run pack.update with load pack_lockfile = "nvim-pack-lock.json"   -- location of the lockfile if not in the default location confirm_update  = false     -- whether or not to ask the user for confirmation when updating plugins })
+    plugin_dir = "plugins"      -- location to load plugin configs from (can also be passed to the load function) always_update = false       -- whether or not to always run pack.update with load pack_lockfile = vim.fn.stdpath("config") .. "/nvim-pack-lock.json"   -- location of the lockfile if not in the default location confirm_update  = false     -- whether or not to ask the user for confirmation when updating plugins })
 ```